Skip to Content

 Natural Cleaning Alternatives & 5 Easy Recipes for Everyday Cleaners

-Oh, cleaning.
-One of the most burdensome and tiring jobs in the world.
-And one of the nastiest as well.
-Having to come face to face with so many disgusting germs and grime is a sad reality we come to terms with each and every day.
+Cleaning can be one of the most burdensome and tiring jobs in the world.
+As well as one of the nastiest too.
+Having to come face to face with so many disgusting germs and grime is a sad reality we face daily.
 Nevertheless, we all enjoy the smell of a clean home.
-Unfortunately, it usually comes with the smell of toxic chemicals.
-The sad truth is that we use too many harmful substances to treat our living spaces.
+Unfortunately, the smell of clean tends to come from toxic chemicals.
+Sadly, we use too many harmful substances to clean our living spaces.

 It’s no secret that many household cleaners are loaded with chemical compounds which are anything but safe for our families and pets.
 Then why use them at all?
 Isn’t the price we have to pay too steep?
-Are we ready to sacrifice our health for the sake of a clean environment?
-If the answer to this question is “no”, we suggest you have a look at the natural cleaning alternatives we have provided down below because it is possible to keep your home clean with safe, natural cleaning alternatives.
+Are we ready to sacrifice our health for a clean environment?
+If the answer to this question is “no,” we suggest you look at the natural cleaning alternatives we have provided below because it is possible to keep your home clean with safe, natural cleaning alternatives.

 Natural Cleaning Alternatives

-It can work its magic when it comes to killing bacteria and loosening dirt and grime.
-A bowl filled with water and lemon juice will leave your microwave sparkling in just 10 minutes.
+It can work its magic when killing bacteria and loosening dirt and grime.
+A bowl of water and lemon juice will leave your microwave sparkling in just 10 minutes.

 Rubbing (isopropyl) alcohol.